 What about Section 179 expensing?

-Bonus depreciation, allowing businesses to deduct a substantial percentage of the cost of qualified property upfront, will phase out with the tax cuts expiring in 2025.
+Bonus depreciation, which allows businesses to deduct a substantial percentage of the cost of qualified property upfront, will phase out when the tax cuts expire in 2025.

 The 100% deduction will decrease incrementally after 2022, disappearing completely by 2027.